 Acne Vulgaris, which is the medical term for acne happens whenever a pore becomes clogged and inflammed or infected.
 It can have several causes from lifestyle, genetic, physical irritation, hormonal, or dietary factors.

 The good news is that there are lots of ways to treat acne and here are some of the best products that work for acne.

 BEST SKIN CARE PRODUCTS THAT WORK FOR ACNE?

 How do we find skin care products that work for our acne-prone skin and how do we determine what are the products that work and what are the products that don’t?

 Skincare, and the process of treating acne in particular, are ongoing processes that take time, consistency, and plenty of experimentation.

-How to use the Banish Fighter Gel: Apply a small amount of the fighter gel on areas of irritation, dryness, redness or on breakouts 1 to 2 times a day and leave on.
+How to use: Apply a small amount of the fighter gel 1 to 2 times a day and leave on.
 Use the gel after cleansing and after your serums or treatments, but before creams, oils, or sunscreen.
-Store away from excess heat and away from direct sunlight.

-2. Banish Pumpkin Enzyme Masque – A 10-15 minute exfoliating masque that would help reveal your best skin.
-The Banish Pumpkin Masque is formulated with natural pumpkin enzymes, AHAs and glycolic acid.
-Why this product is good for acne-prone skin is that it exfoliates your skin with AHAs, and reduces congested skin to help clear up pores.
+Banish Pumpkin Enzyme Masque – Exfoliating AHA Mask.
+The Banish Pumpkin Masque is formulated with natural pumpkin enzymes, and glycolic acid.
+Why this product is good for acne is that it exfoliates your skin with AHAs, which keeps your pores from being clogged up leading to the acne breakouts.

 How to use the Pumpkin Masque: